xenowits/nakomoto-coefficient-calculator/README.md

 nakamoto-coefficient: no of validators controlling 33% of the total network stake
 ```

+Note that the threshold may be different for some blockchains, for example, 50%.
 So, I would suggest users to understand the context, cross-verify and examine the results.
 For any feedback, please join this [discord](https://discord.gg/Una8qmFg).

 ### Programming Languages